FREE three month

 We still need reporters to cover rural and remote parts of the country where it’s next to impossible to turn a media profit.
 We still need expensive investigative reporting to uncover political scandals.
 We still need some form of shared media that spans the country and attempts to be objective.

-Conservatives (who will now say I’m the one lecturing them) should ensure that the mainstream media they love to hate, which has done such a poor job portraying them, is not simply replaced by news deserts or an American news oasis.
+Conservatives (who will now say I’m the one lecturing them) should ensure that the mainstream media they love to hate, which has done such a poor job portraying them, is not simply replaced by a news desert or an American news oasis.

 They should also hope those outlets aren’t replaced by something that is ideologically delicious but lacks any real intelligence, expertise, depth, accuracy, or seriousness.